T99/spotify-ts/readme.md

 [Spotify Web API](https://developer.spotify.com/documentation/web-api/reference)

 For each endpoint listed within the reference documentation linked above, a matching method should be available on `SpotifyAPI` instances.
 The name of the method should be the camelCase version of the given name of the endpoint.

 For example, the "Get Artist's Related Artists" endpoint can be accessed via the `SpotifyAPI#getArtistsRelatedArtists` method.

+There are a few notable exceptions to this rule due to a small number of overlapping names for different endpoints within the Spotify Web API documentation.
+These include:

+ - `GET /audio-features` (Documentation name: "Get Track's Audio Features")
+   - The method name for this endpoint is: `SpotifyAPI#getTracksAudioFeatures`.
+ - `GET /audio-features/{id}` (Documentation name: "Get Track's Audio Features")
+   - The method name for this endpoint is: `SpotifyAPI#getSeveralTracksAudioFeatures`.

 ## License